Cart 0

 6. To be eligible to play, athletes must be quadriplegic (tetraplegic).
 The degree to which this quad-impairment effects the athlete, leads into classification.
 A total of 8.0 points are allowed on the court at once and must be split up between the 4 athletes on court.
 Each athlete is assigned a classification based on functionality of their physical ability with 0.5 being less functional and 3.5 being most functional.
 Female players offer teams an addition to this 8.0 cap on court based on their classification (female’s with a 0.5 - 1.5 offer an extra 0.5 on court, while those with a 2.0 - 3.5 classification offer an extra 1.0 on court).

-7. Running alongside the existing National Championship, and the junior’s division, this is one of the biggest wheelchair rugby event in the world for 2026.
+7. Running alongside the existing National Championship, and the junior’s division, this is one of the biggest wheelchair rugby events in the world.

 8. You can either watch all the action live at the State Basketball Centre or catch all the matches on Foxtel and Kayo in Australia.
-If you live outside of Australia, don’t worry, we have you covered to!
-International streaming options will be available and announced closer to the event!
+If you live outside of Australia, international streaming options will be available and announced closer to the event.

 Photo credit to Stephen Tremain